filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 The evolved protocol for proposing and accepting a deal will work as follows:

-- The client finds a provider of a given piece with `FindProviders()`.
+- The client finds a provider of a given piece with `FindProviders`.
-- The client queries a provider to see if it meets its retrieval criteria (via Query Protocol)
+- The client queries a provider to see if it meets its retrieval criteria via Query Protocol.
 - The client schedules a `Data Transfer Pull Request` passing the `RetrievalDealProposal` as a voucher.
-- The provider validates the proposal and rejects it if it is invalid
+- The provider validates the proposal and rejects it if it is invalid.
-- If the proposal is valid, the provider responds with an accept message and begins monitoring the data transfer process
+- If the proposal is valid, the provider responds with an accept message and begins monitoring the data transfer process.
-- The client creates a payment channel as necessary and a lane, ensures there are free funds in the channel
+- The client creates a payment channel as necessary and a lane, ensures there are free funds in the channel.
-- The provider unseals the sector as necessary
+- The provider unseals the sector as necessary.
-- The provider monitors data transfer as it sends blocks over the protocol, until it requires payment
+- The provider monitors data transfer as it sends blocks over the protocol, until it requires payment.
-- When the provider requires payment, it pauses the data transfer and sends a request for payment as an intermediate voucher
+- When the provider requires payment, it pauses the data transfer and sends a request for payment as an intermediate voucher.
-- The client receives the request for payment
+- The client receives the request for payment.
-- The client creates and stores payment voucher off-chain
+- The client creates and stores payment voucher off-chain.
-- The client responds to provider with a reference to the payment voucher, sent as an intermediate voucher
+- The client responds to provider with a reference to the payment voucher, sent as an intermediate voucher.
-- The provider redeems the payment voucher off-chain
+- The provider stores a copy of the payment voucher off-chain.
-- The provider resumes both the request and sending data
+- The provider resumes sending blocks until it requests the next payment.
+- The client consumes blocks until the provider requests the next payment.
-- The process continues until the end of the query
+- The process continues until all blocks and requested vouchers have been exchanged.

+# On-Chain Reconciliation of Ledger Not Included
+Retrieval deal flow includes only the negotiation of a retrieval deal and exchange of data for vouchers off-chain.
+Please see the section on Payment Channel Actor for how to update payment channel state and collect funds.

 # Bootstrapping Trust